Skip to main content

 • Refine definitions - Adjust goal descriptions if AI evaluation doesn’t match your expectations

-• Combine with analysis - Use Post-Call Analysis for detailed quality scoring
+• Combine with insights - Use Gather Insights for detailed quality scoring

 Troubleshooting